 Dnepropetrovsk-based commercial and manufacturing enterprise UVIS LLC initiated privatization of the Nikopol Yuzhnotrubny Plant facilities, which resulted in establishing of Nikopol Plant of Stainless Steel Tubes CJSC (NSTM) on the basis of CS-4 and HS-2.

-Shareholders of NSTM CJSC made a decision to create a large international holding incorporating production facilities of NSTM currently known as CENTRAVIS PRODUCTION UKRAINE PJSC with service companies and sales offices of UVIS Group.
+Shareholders of NSTM CJSC made a decision on incorporating facilities of Nikopol Stainless Tube Mill, currently known as CENTRAVIS PRODUCTION UKRAINE PJSC with service companies and sales offices of UVIS Group.

-CENTRAVIS Holding established due to business integration in 2007.
-Official presentation of the new brand took place on November 6, 2007 during the Stainless Steel World Fair, Maastricht (the Netherlands).
+CENTRAVIS as a new world-wide steel manufacturer was established due to business integration in 2007.
+Official presentation of the new brand took place on November 6, 2007 during the Stainless Steel World Exhibition, Maastricht (the Netherlands).

 The program for upgrading the CENTRAVIS production facilities with the total value of over $ 130 million was initiated.
 A new, highly-efficient extrusion line comprising equipment of the best German manufacturers SMS MEER and IAS was launched within the following four years.
 New KPW-25 cold-rolling mills, a U-bending machine, a new continuous finishing line for HEX tubes production as well as up-to-date quality control system were put into operation in the Cold-drawing shop.